Exploring baby Julia sets in parameter space slices for Generalized McMullen Maps

 Theorem 10.1 (\cite{McMSull1998}) states first that each connected component of $H(p)$ is isomorphic to a punctured disk \textit{and} represents a single quasiconformal conjugacy class.
 The multiplier of the attracting cycle gives a natural isomorphism of $\DD^*$.
-Secondly, for each integer $p\geq 1, H_0(p)$ is finite, (in fact $H_0(p)$ are the punctures in the centers of the components in $H(p)$).
-In general one must be careful about centers of hyperbolic components--$\phi_{\lambda}$ is valid near $J$, and extends via holomorphic motion to all of $\CC$ for parameters \textit{except} hyperbolic component centers.
-Thirdly, $H(\infty)$ is isomorphic to a punctured disk \textit{and} represents a single quasiconformal conjugacy class.
+Secondly, for each integer $p\geq 1, H_0(p)$ is finite, and in fact $H_0(p)$ are the punctures in the centers of the components in $H(p)$.
+In general, one must be careful about centers of hyperbolic components, as $\phi_{\lambda}$ is valid near $J$, and extends via holomorphic motion to all of $\CC$ for parameters \textit{except} hyperbolic component centers.
+Thirdly, $H(\infty)$ is also isomorphic to a punctured disk \textit{and} represents a single quasiconformal conjugacy class.
 Finally, maps in different components of these sets represent different conjugacy classes.

 We use the above results in our setting, especially in Sections~\ref{sec:dpr} and~\ref{sec:paramdisks}.